buk7456/FreeTX/doc/telemetry.md

 ## GNSS telemetry
 The system also supports GNSS telemetry.
 A premade template is used to add the GNSS sensor to the telemetry screen.
 The receiver directly connects to the GNSS/GPS module via serial (UART), and handles parsing of the NMEA sentences as well as data conversion.
 GPS, GLONASS, BeiDou, Galileo are supported.
+The system remembers the last known location in case of a lost model, even when the transmitter is powered off.

 <p align="left">
 <img src="img8.png" width = "396"/>